 Faculty research and teaching interests encompass a wide range of subjects, approaches, and regions.
 Our students are similarly diverse in the research they choose as the basis for their master’s degrees.
-Over the next few years, we will have new hires replacing retiring faculty, but we expect to maintain a broad range of scholarly interests, with particular strengths in water, urban-rural interface, mountains, society-environment studies, and Geographic Information Sciences.
+We teach and conduct research across a broad range of subjects, with particular strengths in the study of water, climate, the urban-rural interface, mountains, society-environment studies, and Geographic Information Science.
 Prospective students are encouraged to contact individual faculty to discuss their interests and research opportunities in the process of identifying a prospective advisor.

 1. GPA of 3.0 or higher in undergraduate degree work